 Ah, commitment.
 It’s the talk of many a dating article, and the bane of anyone who’s tried to date a person who won’t stop dragging their heels.
 Anyone who’s spent time in the dating arena has likely experienced what I call “Hot and Cold Intimacy”: You meet a person, things start off well, and they continue that way for a while.
 And then—for reasons that are often unclear—things start to change.
 Hot becomes cold.
 How does this come to be?

 To explore the ins and outs of hot and cold intimacy, we’ll be looking at two case studies which will help us understand how our childhood affects the way we act as adults, the importance of working through our personal issues with intimacy, and what a loving, committed relationship truly looks like.

-Case Study #1
+Case Study A

 At 23, “Kelli” enjoys the company of men, but keeps them at arm’s length.
 “Anthony” is her latest lover, a good-looking law student who’s never had trouble dating women.
 At first, it was just fun for both of them.
 But Kelli is magnetic.
 She excels in school, stays fit, and seems to be in charge of her life.
 People are drawn to her.
 Sure enough, Anthony quickly finds himself wanting to spend more and more time with her.
 Soon, Anthony discovers Kelli is unlike anyone else he’s dated.
 He’s surprised that she rarely texts him, or that it will take her hours, maybe even days, to respond to a cute email.

 Unused to what he perceives as small rejections, Anthony responds by getting needier.
 He wants Kelli more and begins to think about her all the time.
 But the more he calls, texts, and emails, the more withdrawn Kelli becomes.
 Soon, she’s annoyed by all these shows of affection.
 Anthony is fixated on a woman who will not (or cannot) give him the love he wants.

 There are many explanations for intimacy issues.
 In this case, Kelli’s own discomfort with intimacy can be traced back to a difficult childhood.
 Her mother left early on, and she was raised by a depressed father who rarely had the emotional energy to tend to the needs of Kelli or her siblings, whom Kelli took care of throughout her childhood.
 She felt anger about her situation, but stuffed it down in order to focus on being “responsible.”
 Now, at 23, Kelli’s the only real adult in her life.
 What makes her seem “heartless” or self-centered is really the result of having to focus on responsibility to the exclusion of all else.

-Case Study #2
+Case Study B

 “Aubrey” is Ivy League-educated and not very impressed with the men she meets.
 Despite their efforts, she just doesn’t bite.
 Pretty, smart, and 26, Aubrey’s beginning to wonder if she’ll ever find someone with whom it seems worth settling down.
 Enter “Michael.”
 He’s fun, bright, playful, and imaginative.
 He’s got a great job and makes Aubrey laugh.
 They meet each other’s families and eventually Aubrey moves in.

 The months turn into years, and Aubrey begins to worry about the future as her 29th birthday approaches.
 Eventually Aubrey decides to bring up the idea of commitment and a future together—and a funny thing happens: Michael shuts down.
 He becomes visibly anxious, stammers, and repeats that he’s not ready.
 He pleads to talk about this “a few months down the line.”

-Michael’s Perspective Michael himself isn’t even aware of how frightened he is of commitment.
+Michael himself isn’t even aware of how frightened he is of commitment.
 It’s totally unconscious.
 And just like Kelli, his issues can be traced back to childhood.
 Unlike Kelli, Michael came from a stable, intact family.
 But looks can be deceiving.
 His father devoted all his energies to a successful supermarket business and hardly paid attention to his kids, leaving Michael at home with two younger siblings and a demanding mother.

 To escape his mother’s tirades, Michael devoted himself to pleasing her, but he now carries a deeply ingrained fear of serious intimacy.
 Michael doesn’t want to be his father, and in many ways, he’s not.
 He’s intuitive and loving—but he still can’t commit.
 He’s been in an intensely committed relationship before—with his mother—and he doesn’t want to be trapped again.
 Commitment feels dangerous.

 From the Couch: Digging Deeper